Overview

 Members of the community, students, and families alike look forward to the incredible projects on display, from clothing fabrication to video game creation, that students complete throughout the school year.

-The School Maker Faire is the primary public venue for students to create, present, and collaborate with their community to further causes that impact us all, like sustainability or equality.
-While not all Maker Faire projects follow such themes, many students draw inspiration from finding a problem and using their unique skillset to build a solution.
+In many Maker Faire projects, students draw inspiration from finding a problem and using their unique skillset to build a solution.
 Past projects have ranged from robot creation from recycled computer parts to evaluating plastic alternatives derived from bananas.

-For more information about our STEAM Program, email
+For more information about our STEAM Program, contact: